TGianella/game-of-life/README.md

 A web app implementing the game of life, done in Rust + WebAssembly + Js, following [the community's guide](https://rustwasm.github.io/docs/book/game-of-life/introduction.html).

+In order to compare performances, the calculation is implemented both in pure JS and in Rust/Wasm, switch between the two by clicking the logo in the top-left !

 Play with it [here](https://tgianella.github.io/game-of-life/).

 ## Features